How you deal with frustration can benefit or harm you.

-With frustration at our side, let’s take a moment to change how we go about our day.
+With frustration on our side, let’s take a moment to change how we go about our day.

 Maybe what you have been doing day in and day out simply isn’t cutting it.

-Maybe this high-powered emotion is a clue that you need to change things up.
+Maybe this high-powered emotion is a clue that you need to change things.

-So, when you face a random bout of frustration throughout your day, don’t go back to what you were doing.
+So, when you face a random bout of frustration throughout your day, don’t return to what you were doing.